aardvarkxr/aardvark/docs/getting_started/index.md

 * [Visual Studio Code](https://code.visualstudio.com/download)
 * [npm](https://www.npmjs.com/get-npm)
 * typescript - Once npm is installed, you can install typescript with `npm install -g typescript`
-* avcmd - This is a command line tool for Aardvark developers.
-Once npm is installed, you can install it with `npm install -g @aardvarkxr/aardvark-cli`.

 There's nothing in the instructions below that cares what platform you're running on, but these instructions have only been tested on Windows 10.
 Aardvark itself also currently only runs on Windows.